Mark-Clegg/asm1802/README.md

 - #include \<filename\> | "filename"

 Include the contents of the specified file into the input stream.

+- #list on|off

+Turn on listing output

+- #symbols on|off

+Append symbol table to end of listing file

 ### Predefined Pre-processor variables